patcg-individual-drafts/ipa/IPA-End-to-End.md

 There are two settings for a source site

 1. A source site that knows who it is showing ads to and can tie together source reports belonging to the same person.
 This would be the case of a publisher website with logged-in users.
 2. A source site, such as an ad-network, that shows ads across many different websites and doesn’t necessarily know when it is showing an ad to the same person.

+We design two different Event Labeling Queries that can support these settings.
+In the first setting the source site can (with pretty high confidence) supply the same number of source reports per matchkey.
+The MPC will label all of the events scaling the noise by the number of reports per matchkey.

-We design an Event Labeling Query that can support both settings, though in the first setting the noise level per event may be more predictable and consistent since the source site can put in the same number of source reports per matchkey.
-To help support the second setting, we can output some Reach & Frequency statistics to let the Report Collector learn about how many actual users were present in their set of source reports.
-This will inform them about the expected noise level that was added to the event labels.
+In the second setting a Report Collector will not know in advance how many source reports are for the same matchkey.
+In this case the RC will specify a cap on the number of source events it wants labeled per matchkey.
+This allows the noise for each of these events to be scaled by the cap and thus the noise level added will be known to the Report Collector which is useful in debiasing downstream uses of the data.
+To help support the second setting, we can also output some Reach & Frequency statistics to let the Report Collector learn about how many actual users were present in their set of source reports.
+This will inform them about how many events exceeded the cap and we labeled as zeros before having the noise applied.

 ## Input/Output Structure